National Space Program (Algeria): Alsat-2B

-Alsat-2b is the second high resolution earth observation satellite and the 2nd unit of the Alsat-2 program launched on 26 September 2016 with a PSLV-C35 rocket.
+Alsat-2b is the second high resolution Earth observation satellite and the 2nd unit of the Alsat-2 program launched on 26 September 2016 with a PSLV-C35 rocket.

 Alsat-2b was made in Algeria by ASAL, weights about 125 kg.

 its characteristics and payload are not yet published by the Algerian space agency.
 Alsat-2B is operational.
-Images taken by Alsat 2B in multispectral mode (visible and near infra-red) and in panchromatic mode will be invested in important thematic and economic fields such as: urban and agricultural planification of the territory and littoral, cartography, fellowing mega-projects, etc.
+Images taken by Alsat 2B in multispectral mode (visible and near infra-red) and in panchromatic mode will be invested in important thematic and economic fields such as: urban and agricultural planification of the territory and littoral, cartography, following mega-projects, etc.

 Alsat-1B

-Alsat-1B is a medium resolution earth observation satellite based on the SSTL-100 platform. the satellite weights 110 kg.
+Alsat-1B is a medium resolution Earth observation satellite based on the SSTL-100 platform. the satellite weights 110 kg.
 It was integrated at the center of development of satellites of the Algerian space agency in Oran.

-its images are used for the management of natural disasters and the protection of the Environment.
+its images are used for the management of natural disasters and the protection of the environment.

 Alsat-1b was launched on 26 September 2016 by a PSLV-C35 launch vehicle.
 Alsat-1B is a Disaster Monitoring Constellation (DMC) satellite coordinated by Surrey Satellite Technology Limited (SSTL).